SmithCollege/a4-diy-calculator-leah/README.md

 Group Member Name(s):

-Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful):
+Other collaborators you worked with, including TAs (and feel free to give a shoutout to anyone who was particularly helpful): Jade Lili

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: We looked at the wiki page

 Reflection on your experience with this assignment:

 This assignment does lend itself to more visual prototyping, so please feel free to go this route.
 Are you including slides, pseudocode, comments, or something else?

+The postfix part of the assignment was easier to understand than the infix.
+We drew a lot of the problems out on the board so I could vizualize what the code was doing.